Wendy Webb: Writing career

 After returning to Minnesota, Webb got her first writing job with a Minneapolis-based weekly arts and entertainment newsletter, City Pages.
 A career journalist, Webb has also written for the Huffington Post and USA Today The Economist and countless other publications.
 She was the editor-in-chief of a lifestyle monthly, Duluth Superior Magazine, until the publication closed in 2014.

 Webb's first novel, The Tale of Halcyon Crane, is a modern ghost story that won the Minnesota Book Award for fiction in 2011.
 Her second novel, The Fate of Mercy Alban, depicts the uncovering of a hidden family scandal.
 The book was on the Indie Bestseller List for six weeks.
 The End of Temperance Dare, won the Minnesota Book Award for Genre Fiction in 2017 and has been optioned for film and television.
 Daughters of the Lake, hit Number One on the Amazon bestseller list and was published in 2018.The Haunting of Brynn Wilder also hit Number One on the Amazon bestseller list.
+In 2025, The Witches of Santo Stefano was nominated for a Minnesota Book Award in Genre Fiction.